Troubleshooting a Faulty MX Appliance or Z-Series Teleworker Gateway

 If there is still no light activity when connecting to a working power source, the unit is faulty and needs an RMA.

-A solid amber power LED indicates that the appliance is unable to reach the cloud.
+A solid orange power LED indicates that the appliance is unable to reach the cloud.
 This is rarely indicative of hardware failure, the following troubleshooting steps may help resolve the issue:

 - Connect to the appliance's Local Status Page and check the management IP configuration.